 '''

 all:

 @echo "Furshlugginer" > alpha/foo

 @echo "Potrzebie" > beta/foo

 @cat alpha/foo

+'''

+'''

 windows% emake --emake-root=. -f symlink.mk

 Starting build: 50070 Furshlugginer

 Finished build: 50070 Duration: 0:02 (m:s) Cluster availability: 100%

 windows% emake --emake-root=. -f symlink.mk --emake-clearcase=symlink

 Starting build: 50071 Potrzebie

 Finished build: 50071 Duration: 0:01 (m:s) Cluster availability: 100%

 '''

-Explanation: ClearCase has no way to tell the Windows file system that the symlink is a symlink, so alpha/foo and beta/foo appear to be distinct files.
-(On UNIX, this is not an issue because symlinks are a standard operating system feature, which means ClearCase can show them as such.)
-If a build does not contain any ClearCase symbolic links, there is no reason to turn on the integration; if it does, though, you can run into the problem where eMake assumes there are two different files when there is actually just one underlying file, in which case you need to turn on the "symlink" part of our ClearCase integration.
+Explanation: ClearCase cannot tell the Windows file system that the symlink is a symlink, so alpha/foo and beta/foo appear to be distinct files.
+(On UNIX, this is not an issue, because symlinks are a standard operating system feature, which means that ClearCase can show them as such.)
+If a build does not contain ClearCase symbolic links, there is no reason to turn on the integration; if it does, eMake might assume that two different files exist when there is actually just one underlying file, in which case you must turn on the "symlink" part of the ElectricAccelerator ClearCase integration.